Samantha Baines

-Samantha Louise Baines (born 1987 in Southwark, London) is an English actress, author and comedian.
+Samantha Louise Baines (born 1987) is a deaf English actress, author and comedian.
 She is best known for her appearances in Magic Mike Live London, The Crown (Netflix), Lee Nelson's Well Funny People (BBC Three), Hank Zipzer (CBBC) and A Royal Night Out.
+She is a professional speaker.

 Early life

 Baines grew up in Bromley, where she attended Newstead Wood School for Girls.
 She was a member of the National Youth Theatre.
 She studied drama at Exeter University and trained in acting at the Central School of Speech and Drama.

 Personal life

 Baines was briefly married and divorced in 2020.
 She set up her own podcast about divorce to help others going through it called The Divorce Social (previously The Divorce Club).
 Famous podcast guests include Rose McGowan, Sarah Millican, Karen Hauer, Helen Lederer, Carl Donnelly, Shappi Khorsandi and Kerry Howard.

+Samantha discovered she was deaf, age 29 and now wears hearing aids.